May 26, 2016

 5. A next-level work ethic – Busy agency owners want to work with interns who are willing to dig in and work hard.
 That means extra time spent on key research and effective writing, along with occasional evening and weekend work and a constant awareness of hot trends and PR opportunities.

 And one last bonus a quality, ever-aspiring PR pro should possess: resiliency.
 PR is not for the faint of heart.
 You have to be willing to share ideas and tolerate rejection—even after investing your and your client’s time in an unrealized opportunity.
 You also have to manage clients with lofty goals and not-so-gigantic budgets.
 Some days are not easy, but many are a million times more rewarding.
-For all of you about to start a summer internship, or that are ready to apply for that first job as an account coordinator, we salute you.
+For all of you about to start an internship, or that are ready to apply for that first job as an account coordinator, we salute you.
 Public relations is an in-demand field and if you have all of the above and a can-do attitude, you already are well on your way.